-By now, you should know the importance of faithful attendance of Sunday Mass and holy days of obligation.
+We cannot emphasize enough the primary importance of attending Mass on Sundays and holy days of obligation.
 The Eucharist is the source and summit of our Faith because it is Jesus Himself who feeds us with His own flesh and blood.
 Without the Eucharist, we become severely malnourished spiritually, intellectually and emotionally.
-We cannot grow as His disciple nor fulfill the mission God has planned for us However, mere physical presence at Mass is not enough for the confirmed Catholic.
-The Mass also nourishes us with the Word of God.
-Flipgrid Gospel Reflections aim to help us listen more attentively to God speaking to us and see how we can best live this out in our daily lives.
-Students are expected to reflect thoughtfully on the Gospel and answer the questions fully each week beginning October 16, 2022.
-Students may opt for a written submission of the weekly reflections at the end of the month, in lieu of video submissions.
+However, mere physical presence at Mass is not enough for the confirmed Catholic.

+The faithful Catholic is one who joyfully participates at Mass, reflects on the Word of God and generously offers a portion of the blessings God gives them as a sign of their thanksgiving to God and support of the Church.
+Confirmandi are expected to thoughtfully complete their weekly Mass journals and drop their offertory/prayer request envelopes at every Sunday Mass.
+Mass journals will be submitted at the end of each month.